 How can generational trauma show up in someone’s life?

-Below is select part of the interview.
+Below is an excerpt of the full interview.
 Click below for full episode.

 When we think of the definition of generational trauma, it’s traumatic experiences that previous generations in your family have had, it could be parents, grandparents great-grandparents.